-Chemical Spill-10 (CS-10) site at the Massachusetts Military Reservation - University of Alabama and Utah State University
+Chemical Spill-10 (CS-10) site located at the Massachusetts Military Reservation - University of Alabama and Utah State University

-Two of the three recent study applications of transport optimization were applied for the CS-10 plume at the Massachusetts Military Reservation.
+Two of the three recent study applications of transport optimization were applied for the CS-10 plume at Massachusetts Military Reservation.
 A P&T system is operating to remediate and contain a TCE plume approximately 17,000 feet long, 6,000 feet wide, and up to 140 feet thick.
-Between the fall of 1999 and the spring of 2000, transport optimization codes were utilized to maximize TCE mass removal over a 30-year time horizon, subject to the following constraints: (1) the TCE concentration must be lower than or equal to 5 ppb beyond the base boundary, (2) all extracted water must be reinjected into infiltration trenches, (3) individual wells are subject to pumping capacities, and (4) the total pumping rate should be restricted for cost considerations.
+Between Fall 1999 and Spring 2000, transport optimization codes were utilized to maximize TCE mass removal over a 30-year time horizon, subject to the following constraints: (1) the TCE concentration must be lower than or equal to 5 ppb beyond the base boundary, (2) all extracted water must be reinjected into infiltration trenches, (3) individual wells are subject to pumping capacities, and (4) the total pumping rate should be restricted for cost considerations.
 The decision variables were the extraction rates and well locations for four perimeter wells that were being considered, and the extraction rates for five in-plume wells that were already constructed.

-Results for the two optimization studies are summarized below.
+Results for the two optimization studies are summarized below:

-University of Alabama.
-In this case (Air Force Center for Environmental Excellence [AFCEE], 1999; Zheng and Wang, 2002), the optimal strategy, as determined by the simulation-optimization analyses, suggests using only one perimeter well (rather than four wells) and a maximum pumping rate of 2,700 gpm.
-The results of the analysis demonstrate that it is possible to remove more TCE mass (approximately 3.5%) under the same amount of pumping assumed in the trial-and-error design, and that it can also lead to substantial cost savings by reducing the number of wells needed and adapting dynamic pumping.
-Preliminary cost estimates indicated that this strategy would yield life-cycle cost savings of \$2.4 million.
-Some elements of the design were implemented.

-Utah State University.
+- University of Alabama.
+In this case (AFCEE, 1999; Zheng and Wang, 2002), the optimal strategy, as determined by the simulation-optimization analyses, suggests using only one perimeter well (rather than four wells) and a maximum pumping rate of 2700 gallons per minute (gpm).
+The results of the analysis demonstrate that it is possible to remove more TCE mass (approximately 3.5%) under the same amount of pumping assumed in the trial-&-error design, and that it can also lead to substantial cost savings by reducing the number of wells needed and adapting dynamic pumping.
+Preliminary cost estimates indicated that this strategy would yield life cycle cost savings of \$2.4 million.
+Some elements of the design were implemented. - Utah State University.
 In this case (Peralta et al, 1999a, b), the simulation-optimization modeling enhanced mass removal rates and aided in well placement, with an additional constraint of preventing the plume from contaminating clean aquifer between the western and central lobes.
 Specifically, the modeling identified a configuration that would extract approximately 6% more mass over 30 years, while reducing the extraction rate by 50 gpm and could cost \$0.54 million less in construction cost alone.
 With slight tweaking, this design was constructed and is functioning as expected.